How To Adjust Your Budget During High Inflation

 2. Unplug Appliances When You’re Not Using Them

-Some appliances that have digital displays or are connected to WIFI (i.e, microwaves, speakers, TV) go on standby mode, so they still use electricity even when you think they’re off.
-That includes unplugging your laptop when your battery is fully charged!
+Some appliances that have digital displays or are connected to WIFI (i.e, microwaves, speakers, TV) go into standby mode, so they still use electricity even when you think they’re off.
+That includes unplugging your laptop when your battery is fully charged to help reduce electricity bills!

 3. Improve Home Insulation